Generic Name: Cefepime (SEF e pim)

 - Dark urine or yellow skin or eyes.

 - Very bad and sometimes deadly problems have happened with Maxipime (cefepime).
 These most often happened in patients with kidney problems.
 Most of the time these problems went away after stopping the drug.
-Tell your doctor right away if you have a change in thinking clearly or with logic, hallucinations, seizures, or trouble speaking.
+Tell your doctor right away if you feel confused or dazed, or if you have hallucinations, seizures, or trouble speaking or reading.

 What are some other side effects of Maxipime?